Eometheous/Cave-Explorer/docs/expert_users/README.md

 2. cd into `dev/web_app/react/cave-explorer`

+3. run `npm install`

-3. run `npm run dev`
+4. run `npm run dev`

-4. click on the url to the local web server
+5. click on the url to the local web server

 NOTE!!!
 You cannot connect to the database without my hidden API key.